yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 But before we start, just a warning.
 Learning vim will be painful at first.
-You can't learn simply by reading article such as this one.
-It takes time.
+It will take time.
-You'll have to train yourself.
-It is a lot like playing a music instrument.
+It will be a lot like playing a music instrument.
 Don't expect to be more efficient with vim than with another editor in less than 3 days.
 In fact it will certainly take 2 weeks instead of 3 days.

 [Vim]: http://www.vim.org
 [vim]: http://www.vim.org